DavidMertz/RegEx_Puzzles/book.md

     return is_straight(hand) and is_flush(hand)
 ```

-For this puzzle, write the functions `is_flush(hand)` and
+For this puzzle, you wish to write the functions `is_flush(hand)` and
 `is_straight(hand)`, continuing with the assumption that hands are
 represented in the same manner as the last puzzle (including the cards
 being in descending order).
-Feel free to use the `prettify()`
+Feel free to use the `prettify()` function
-function you wrote if it makes entering test cases easier.
+you wrote if it makes entering test cases easier.

 Before you turn the page...